dataluscorp/browser/toolkit/components/telemetry/docs/concepts/crashes.rst

 Child process crashes
 =====================

-If a Firefox plugin, content, gmplugin, or any other type of child process dies unexpectedly, this is recorded in the main ping's ``SUBPROCESS_ABNORMAL_ABORT`` keyed histogram.
+If a Datalus plugin, content, gmplugin, or any other type of child process dies unexpectedly, this is recorded in the main ping's ``SUBPROCESS_ABNORMAL_ABORT`` keyed histogram.

 If we catch a crash report for this, then additionally the ``SUBPROCESS_CRASHES_WITH_DUMP`` keyed histogram is incremented.